Downlink/test/Readme.md

 ### Naming Your Client Application For Tracking Purposes<a name="client-name-tracking"></a>

-Unlike *device/server* applications, you can create *client* applications without registering it with **node-m2m** server.
-Node-m2m tracks client applications using a dynamic string *client id*.
-If you have multiple client applications, it may be difficult to track all your clients by just referring to its *client id* using the browser interface.
+Unlike *device/server* applications, users can create *client* applications without registering it with **node-m2m** server.

+Node-m2m tracks all client applications through a dynamic string *client id*.
+If you have multiple client applications, it may be difficult to track all your clients by just referring to its *client id* from the browser interface.

-Similar with device/server applications, you can assign a *name*, *location* and a *description* properties to your clients as shown below.
+You can assign a **name**, **location** and a **description** properties to your clients as shown below.

+This will make it easy to track your clients using the browser interface by referring to  its name, location and description.
 ```js
 const m2m = require('m2m');